 Four years later, in April 1993, T.D.
 Desert Development LP purchased the course and the undeveloped community.
 A partnership of Torchmark Development Corporation and Drummond Company, Inc., T.D.
 Desert Development, LP restored the golf course and opened it for play in December 1993.
 From 1996-98, the course hosted the nationally televised PGA Tour’s Skins Game.
 In 1999 Torchmark Development Corporation and Drummond Company, Inc., split up their joint properties, leaving the Drummond Company sole owner of T.D.
 Desert Development, LP.

-Today, more than 980 homes surround two world-class, 18-hole private golf courses.
-The “Jones Course,” designed by the highly acclaimed Robert Trent Jones Jr., is a traditional course, whereas the “Pate Course,” designed by U.S. Open Champion Jerry Pate sports a more modern layout.
+In the fall of 2021, the Master Association for Rancho La Quinta purchased the Country Club facilities from T.D.
+Desert Development, LP and annexed the property as a part of the Associations' common area.
+Today, the 700-acre property is operated for the benefit of the homeowners of Rancho La Quinta.
+The Country Club property consists of a clubhouse, a sports and fitness center, and two 18-hole private golf courses - The “Jones Course,” designed by the highly acclaimed Robert Trent Jones Jr., is a traditional course, whereas the “Pate Course,” designed by U.S. Open Champion Jerry Pate sports a more modern layout.